logeeker/VR-Observatory/Audit Landing Page/Audit 2 landing page.md

 ## TECHNICAL ARTEFACTS

 ### MODEL
-Before the implementation of the model, our group apply for use-case model to capture the requirements of the client.
+Before the implementation of the model, our group apply for use-case model to capture the requirements from the client.

 ![image](https://github.com/logeeker/VR-Observatory/blob/master/Audit%20Landing%20Page/Use-case%20model.png)
 ### PROTOTYPE